Prag8855/aab/content/guides/an-honest-review-of-n26.md

 ### Account creation problems (fixed?)

 When everything goes well, you can open an account in 10 minutes.
-You open the app, start a video chat, show your passport to the customer service agent, and you're done!
+You open the app, start a video chat, show your passport to the customer service agent, and you are done!
 A few days later, you receive your bank card in the mail.

 It doesn't always go well.
 Some people had problems when verifying their ID, or had to wait a long time for their new card.
 Others have to go to the post office to validate their ID.
 If you need a bank account *right now*, it's very annoying.